InsightSoftwareConsortium/ITKTubeTK/Applications/VesselTrainMask/README.md

      Echo the command line arguments (default: 0)

    -notVesselMask
-     The not-vessel mask is saved as an image in the location specified by the string "notVesselMask"
+     The not-vessel expert mask is saved as an image in the location specified by the string "notVesselMask"

    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.